kaumil/term-project-the-dream-team/README.md

 ## Setup and Installation

 - After cloning the repository, access the tool container via the command: `tools/shell.sh`
+- Setup the templates using the command: `make -f k8s-tpl.mak templates`
 - Provision the EKS cluster using the command: `make -f eks.mak start`
 - Install Istio and configure the other services using the command `tools/setup.sh`
 - The cluster is now setup.
 Access Grafana via the command `make -f k8s.mak grafana-url`